rbong/pitools/README.md

 For speed reasons, it parses json from youtube-dl manually.
 If this fails to work on any website, please inform the author by posting the bug on github.

+#getsubs
+getsubs rips the subs from .mkv files and converts them to .srt files because of difficulty I've had with embedded subs.

+For now, getsubs returns the first subtitle track.